Chicago Pride Banning Jewish Flag Garners Outrage On Twitter: Human Rights Campaign & Others Condemn Decision

 — Nathan H. Rubin (@NathanHRubin) June 26, 2017

-One Twitter user asked a pointed question: “When intersectionality excludes Jews, is it really intersectional?”
+One Twitter user asked a pointed question, “When intersectionality excludes Jews, is it really intersectional?”

 According to the Washington Post, the term “intersectionality” was coined in 1989 by critical theorist and legal scholar Kimberlé Crenshaw and refers to the idea that different demographic identities, such as gender and race, can overlap and be connected to unique forms of discrimination that may be distinct from the forms experienced by members of each group separately.
 For example, a black woman may experience discrimination that is different from that experienced by a white woman or by a black man.
 While classic feminism allegedly focused on white women, modern feminism is “intersectional” in that it takes into account other demographic identities such as race, sex, gender identity, and sexual orientation.